 - Washington State

-Also note, New Hampshire and Tennessee only assess income tax on dividend and interest income.
+Additionally, these states only assess income tax on dividend and interest income:

 Not sure if you need to file State Tax Returns as an expat?
 Not to worry.
 Get started on your US expat taxes with the experts at Greenback.
 Click here to get matched with an accountant to review your individual situation today and confirm what you need to file.